raisedbyfinches/git-training/teacher/git-course-exercises.md

 **Discussion Questions:**
 - What information does Git store with each commit?
-- How does the staging area help in organizing commits?
+- How does the staging area help in organising commits?
 - What happens if you modify a file after staging but before committing?

 ---